|AHELP for CIAO 4.9||

 Parameter=xsize (integer required default=1 min=1 units=pixels)

-Image size in X direction
+The output image size in the X direction

 Parameter=ysize (integer required default=1 min=1 units=pixels)

-Image size in Y direction
+The output image size in the Y direction

 Parameter=xcenter (string required units=degrees)

 The center of the image.
 This is where the tangent point is located and will be placed at the center of the image (eg at xsize/2).
+The coordinate system is controlled by the coord_sys parameter.

 This may be entered either in degrees, 210.4568777, or in sexagesimal format, 14:59:32.998 (values not intended to be equal).